holderlb/WSU-SAILON-NG/src/README.md

 ## TA2 Agent

-The sample TA2 agent in `TA2Agent.py` provides stubs for the methods that are called for each of the different phases of the program flow above.
+The sample TA2 client in `TA2.py` provides stubs for the methods that are called for each of the different phases of the program flow above.
 This is where you implement your TA2/AI agent.
-See the documentation comments on these methods in the `TA2Agent.py` file.
+See the documentation comments on these methods in the `TA2.py` file.